BGR Group: Notable clients

 In 2001, BGR represented Microsoft in its antitrust battle with the U.S. Department of Justice and Fortune Magazine ranked it Washington's most-influential lobbying firm.

-In 2013 the firm was paid $13.7 million for lobbying and its three largest clients were the Republic of India, Ukraine, Chevron Corp., and the State of Kazakhstan.
+In 2013 the firm was paid $13.7 million for lobbying and its three largest clients were the Republic of Algeria, the Republic of India, Ukraine, Chevron Corp., and the State of Kazakhstan.
 In 2014, BGR supported Republican senator Thad Cochran, while he fought a tight primary election race against Tea Party candidate, Chris McDaniel.
 In April 2015, the Government of South Korea retained BGR for public relations and image building.
 Since 2015, BGR has worked for American Ethane.

 BGR has worked for numerous Russian firms to the Vladimir Putin regime and Russian oligarchs.
 In 2016, BGR worked for Alfa-Bank and hired Mandiant to support Alfa-Bank.
 In 2021, BGR Group received $600,000 from LetterOne, an investment company associated with the Vladimir Putin regime in Russia.

 BGR has lobbied on behalf of the Kingdom of Saudi Arabia.
 In 2016, BGR Group signed a contract worth $500,000 to provide "public relations and media management services for The Center [for Studies and Media Affairs at The Saudi Royal Court], which includes both traditional and social media forums".
 BGR dropped Saudi Arabia as a client following the assassination of Jamal Khashoggi in 2018.
 BGR was being paid $80,000 monthly for "public relations and media management services".
 Chairman Ed Rogers had been notified by The Washington Post (Khashoggi's employer) that if BGR continued to do business with Saudi Arabia, the paper would no longer run his column.

 Since 2019, BGR has lobbied on behalf of the government of Hong Kong.